7 steps for planning and executing a digital transformation

-An organization's decision to move forward with the implementation of digital transformation is an exciting venture.
-But, it's not an easy task and there can be a level of discomfort that comes with stepping into the unknown.
+Your decision to implement digital transformation is an exciting venture.
+But it's not an easy task, and there can be a level of discomfort that comes with stepping into the unknown.

 47% of organizations have not initiated a digital transformation yet

 59% expressed concern that it may be too late for them to begin implementing digital transformation measures

 Don’t let inaction harm your business.
 Instead, follow these seven steps to ensure your accounting firm is on the path to a successful digital transformation.

 A digital transformation strategy should provide a clear understanding of what your objectives are, and what steps are required to reach your goals.

 Because digital transformation looks different for every organization, it's important to note that each organization's objectives will vary as well.
 But there are some basic objectives every business should consider:

 Can you create a more efficient and cost-effective operation with the adoption of new technology and processes?

 How can you become an accounting firm that can adapt and embraces change?